-The scale and intensity of disturbance that would represent a barrier to biological and ecosystem processes varies from species to species, and the degree to which the disturbance alters the structure of the forest at the local scale.
-At the local scale, silvicultural treatments retain structural complexity to encourage persistence and recolonisation of species in treated forest (for example, the retention of habitat trees, logs, understorey and overstorey elements see Guiding principle 3).
-Retention of these elements provides habitat for species which may have limited dispersal, such as endemic saproxylic communities occupying large diameter logs.
+The scale and intensity of harvest disturbance that would represent a barrier to biological and ecosystem processes varies from species to species, and the degree to which the disturbance alters the structure of the forest at the local scale.
+At the local scale, silvicultural treatments retain structural complexity to encourage the persistence and recolonisation of treated forest (for example, the retention of habitat trees, logs, secondstorey and overstorey elements see Guiding principle 3).
+The retention of these elements provides habitat for species which may have limited dispersal, such as endemic saproxylic communities occupying large diameter logs.

-A risk to connectivity in the multiple use forest area is open cut mining, which has long lasting effects on the structure and function of the soil profile and forest.
-Connectivity can be supported by managing the forest surrounding mined areas to offer a means of dispersal around and re-colonisation of the disturbance, until connectivity is re-established.
+A potential risk to connectivity in the multiple use forest area is open cut mining, which has long lasting effects on the structure and function of the soil profile, hydrologic processes and vegetation.
+Connectivity can be supported by managing the forest surrounding mined areas to offer a means of dispersal around and re-colonisation of the disturbed area, until connectivity is re-established.
 Connectivity is maintained by the strategic location of retained forest within the mining envelope to retain structural complexity and heterogeneity at the local scale.

-- 9. During harvest planning, the application of TEAS will provide structural complexity locally and heterogeneity within the landscape.
-TEAS may act as both a refuge and source of individuals or genetic material for re-colonisation of mined areas (this strategy also contributes to Guiding principle 1). - 10.
-During treemarking, legacy elements will be retained in harvested coupes to provide structural complexity and provide connectivity for species which require legacy elements for their life cycle (this strategy also contributes to Guiding principle 3). - 11.
-In larger areas (>50 ha) of even-aged forest where thinning is an appropriate silvicultural treatment to apply, variable retention thinning may be used to increase structural complexity.
+- 12. During harvest planning, the application of TEAS will provide structural complexity locally and heterogeneity within the landscape.
+TEAS may act as both a refuge and source of individuals or genetic material for re-colonisation of mined areas (this strategy also contributes to Guiding principle 1). - 13.
+During treemarking, legacy elements will be retained in harvested coupes to provide structural complexity and provide connectivity for species which require legacy elements for their life cycle (this strategy also contributes to Guiding principle 3). - 14.
+In larger areas (>50ha) of even- aged forest where thinning is an appropriate silvicultural treatment to apply, variable density thinning may be used to increase structural complexity.